DevOpsHiveHQ/awesome-crossplane/README.md

 ## Guides

-Kustomize guides based on their level or type like 📰 Article, 📺 Video, 🧪 Lab.
+Crossplane guides based on their level or type like 📰 Article, 📺 Video, 🧪 Lab.

 ### Novice